Agirish/drill-helm-charts/README.md

 # Helm Charts to Deploy Apache Drill on Kubernetes

 ## Overview
+This repository contains a collection of files that can be used to deploy [Apache Drill](http://drill.apache.org/) on Kubernetes using Helm Charts.
+Supports single-node and [cluster](http://drill.apache.org/docs/installing-drill-in-distributed-mode/) modes.

+#### What are Helm and Charts?
-Helm is a package manager for Kubernetes.
-And Helm Charts is a packaging format that can help with installing and managing lifecycle of Kubernetes applications such as Drill Clusters.
+[Helm](https://helm.sh/) is a package manager for [Kubernetes](https://kubernetes.io/).
+[Charts](https://helm.sh/docs/topics/charts/) is a packaging format in Helm that can simplify deploying Kubernetes applications such as Drill Clusters.

-Drill Helm Charts is a collection of files that describe the set of resources used for Drill Clusters on Kubernetes.
+## Pre-requisites

+- Kubernetes Cluster.
+Drill Helm Charts are tested on [GKE](https://cloud.google.com/kubernetes-engine/)
+- [Helm](https://github.com/helm/helm#install) version 3.x or greater.
+- [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) version 1.16.x or greater.

 ## Structure
 ```